denn1s/apple-and-lily/Ch. 5 - Valerie.md

 The moment I stepped back into their room, the tension in my shoulders eased.
 It was a relief so profound it almost made me dizzy.

 When she noticed me, Risa looked up with a wide grin.
-In the center of the table, the robot model was finally complete, its grey skeleton hidden beneath bright plates of white, blue, and red armor.
+In the center of the table, the robot model was finally complete, its grey skeleton hidden beneath plates of white, blue, and red armor.
 It stood with one hand on its hip, almost as if it had been waiting for me.

 “Princess!
 You’re back!”